indyjo/bitwrk/README.md

   -resourcedir="auto": Directory where the bitwrk client loads resources from
 </pre>
 <dl>
-<dt><strong>-bitcoinprivkey</strong></dt>
-<dd>When placing a bid (regardless of whether it's a buy or a sell), the client
-must authenticate to the server.
-This is done by using the same kind of private keys that Bitcoin uses to authenticate a transaction.
-In fact, every participant of a Bitwrk transaction uses a Bitcoin address as his participant ID.
-Money earned by selling work on BitWrk will be transferred (via Bitcoin) back to this address.<br />
-By default, a random key is generated.
-In later versions, the key will be stored on disk permanently.
-It is also possible to pass a key in Wallet Interchange Format (WIF), the format used to export and import private keys from and into a Bitcoin wallet using <em>dumpprivkey</em> and <em>importprivkey</em> commands.</dd>
 <dt><strong>-bitwrkurl</strong></dt>
 <dd>The URL the client used to connect to the server.
 This is useful for testing
 locally or for using alternative BitWrk service providers.</dd>